raul23/SimulRPi/docs/README_docs.rst

 .. important::

-   Don't forget the flag *-s* (for simulation) when running the script :mod:`~SimulRPi.run_examples` if you want to run a code example on your computer, and not on your RPi.
+   Don't forget the flag *-s* when running the script :mod:`~SimulRPi.run_examples` as simulation, if you want to run a code example on your computer, and not on your RPi.

 .. _examples-label: